 In past years, research into cancer care costs has centered on figuring out total dollar amounts of treatment and management.
 Although this research still continues today, another focus has emerged looking to determine how the high cost of care emotionally, mentally, and physically impacts those paying.
 A new term has arisen in recent years called “financial toxicity.”
 Financial toxicity is a term used to describe the financial distress that can be experienced by individuals navigating high cancer care costs.
 Issues like experiencing inadequate access to safe housing, food, basic needs, and medications, among other things (as a result of financial burdens), are considered when determining an individual’s financial distress.6

-Unsurprisingly, results from several of these studies have reported that individuals treating advanced breast cancer experience significant levels of anxiety, stress, and overall financial toxicity.
+Unsurprisingly, results from several of these studies have reported that individuals treating metastatic breast cancer experience significant levels of anxiety, stress, and overall financial toxicity.
 These feelings were experienced by both insured and uninsured individuals.6 Financial distress, in general, can take a toll on overall quality of life, leading to feelings of severe anxiety, depression, or other mental health burdens that can further complicate an already stressful and difficult situation.

 If you or a loved one are experiencing distress as a result of the high cost of living with advanced breast cancer or are struggling to afford treatment, talk with your doctor or healthcare provider about options that may be available in your specific situation.
 Additionally, your healthcare provider’s office may have a financial counselor on staff that can help you navigate monetary or insurance issues, to help you afford the treatment that you need.